stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 ![](/uploads/2018/12/draft-post-editor.png)

-On the left is the post's front matter (custom metadata for the post, like its title and thumbnail), and on the right is the content body of the post.
+On the left is the post's front matter (custom metadata for the post, like its title and thumbnail) and on the right is the content body of the post.
 The editor provides a visual, rich-text editor that is friendly for non-technical users and saves to markdown.

 ![](/uploads/2018/12/editor-quickstart.png)